 Pills & Drugs -- What you consume can have some effect on your acclimatisation.
 In particular avoid depressants such as alcohol and sleeping pills.
 Stimulants such as caffeine and coca tea can help with acclimatisation.
 Most importantly drink plenty of fluid - in case you haven't noticed this advice already - this is the third time we've said this...!

 Caffeine - Caffeine is a drug that is known to help boost performance in endurance events, so within reason there is no reason to avoid it at high altitude.
 You may hear that caffeine is a diuretic but that doesn't mean that a litre of tea will de-hydrate you - water is also classed as a diuretic.
-While a strong espresso coffee might be a problem for hydration, you will take on board about 90% of the fluid that you drink in a litre of tea, so this can be more effective for rehyration than sipping small amounts of cold water.
+While a strong espresso coffee might be a problem for hydration, you will take on board about 90% of the fluid that you drink in a litre of tea.
+So gulping hot, sweet tea is more effective for rehyration than sipping small amounts of cold water.

 ANDES expeditions are designed with an acclimatisation program that will suit the majority of people including about 90-95% of our clients.
 (Though 10-20% may experience some mild symptoms such as headache and loss of appetite in the early stages).
 However for about 5% of the population who adapt least well to high altitude our acclimatisation programs will be too fast for comfort (and indeed any guided trip to high altitude will almost certainly be too fast).
 This is because the most significant factor in acclimatisation speed and altitude illness is genetic.
 Unfortunately if you have not been to high altitude (5000m+) before you will not know in advance whether you are (genetically) a good or bad acclimatiser.